 Male's working harbour where traditional wooden fishing and transport vessels are built, repaired, and launched

-What is the best time of year to visit attractions in Maldives?
+When is the best season to visit attractions in Maldives?

 November to April for clear skies, calm seas, and best visibility; May-November for manta ray aggregations at Hanifaru Bay and bioluminescent plankton